Raonic wins first match back from injury; calls for a review | KitchenerPost.ca

-TOKYO — After returning to the ATP Tour in style with a 6-3, 6-4 win over Viktor Troicki at the Japan Open on Tuesday, Milos Raonic called for a review of how the sport is run.
+TOKYO — After returning to the ATP Tour in style by beating Viktor Troicki 6-3, 6-4 at the Japan Open on Tuesday, Milos Raonic called for a review of the tennis circuit.

-It was Raonic's first match following a seven-week absence with a left-wrist surgery.
+It was Raonic's first match following a seven-week absence after left-wrist surgery.
 The big-serving Canadian has withdrawn from five events this year, and conceded walkovers at two others.

 Raonic knows tennis isn't a sport that's easy on the body, and the travel and length of the season are demanding, too.